OSGConnect/TOREVIEW-tutorial-makeflow-quickstart/README.md

 [Makeflow](http://ccl.cse.nd.edu/software/makeflow/) is a workflow engine that handles large number of jobs.
 The following are characteristics of Makeflow.

-* `Master/Workers paradigm`  Workers complete the tasks and transfer the data back to the master.
-Master monitors and controls the workers.
-* `Parallel job execution` Jobs are executed in parallel as much as possible.
-* `Fault tolerant` In case of failure, the execution of jobs are  continued from where it stopped.
-* `UNIX tool Make`  The syntax of Makeflow is similar to UNIX tool Make that allows one to easily describe the job dependencies.

 <img src="https://raw.githubusercontent.com/OSGConnect/tutorial-makeflow-quickstart/master/Figs/MWFig.png" width="450px" height="350px" />